Koudela/eArc-data/README.md

 Entities implementing the `ImmutableEntityInterface` can only be deleted if the force flag has been set.

-This function has a multiple counterpart `data_delete_stack`.
+This function has a multiple counterpart `data_delete_batch`.

 #### data remove

 `data_remove` takes the entity class name and primary key as arguments.
 It works as `data_delete` but without the need of the entity being loaded prior removal.

-To delete multiple entities of the same class use the `data_remove_stack` function.
+To delete multiple entities of the same class use the `data_remove_batch` function.

 #### data find